buildbot/buildbot/master/docs/developer/stats-service.rst

       in ``property_name`` to storage backends.

-.. py:class:: CaptureBuildTimes
+.. py:class:: buildbot.statistics.capture.CaptureBuildTimes

    A base class for all Capture classes that deal with build times (start/end/duration).
    Not to be used directly.
    Initialized with:

+   ``builder_name``
-   * ``builder_name``: The name of builder whose times are to be recorded.
+     The name of builder whose times are to be recorded.
+   ``callback``
-   * ``callback``: The callback function that is used by subclass of this class to post-process data before formatting it and sending it to the appropriate storage backends.
+     The callback function that is used by subclass of this class to post-process data before formatting it and sending it to the appropriate storage backends.
      A default callback is provided for this.
      Each subclass must provide a deafault callback that is used in initialization of this class should the user not provide a callback.